Illewong, New South Wales: Mining village and Queen Bee Copper Mine

 The heyday of the village lasted until 1909.
 The copper price fell in that year.
 An early sign of decline was that the company stopped using the reverberatory furnaces to smelt ore, in early April 1909; these had become too expensive to operate.
-One reverberatory furnace was used for roasting suilphide ores, but subsequently all smelting was done by the one water-jacket furnace.
+One reverberatory furnace was used for roasting sulphide ores, but subsequently all smelting was done by the one water-jacket furnace.
 As well as reducing the total production rate of the smelters, to around half, this change almost certainly caused some employees to lose their jobs, putting downward pressure on the village's population.

 In December 1909, the Queen Bee mine shutdown for a time, intending to raise more capital.
 Development work in the mine did not recommence until September 1910.
 Rising copper prices led to the Queen Bee mine resuming production by April 1912.

 The price of copper fell at the beginning of 1913.
 Despite optimistic reports, the mine needed urgent prospecting and development to uncover new ore.
 After just less than a year of full operation, in March 1913, the mine was once again shutdown.
 Dalgety & Company made a petition to wind up the company, for unpaid debts, in December 1913, and an order to wind up the company was made in February 1914.